timyers/r-learning-resources-for-genomics/README.md

 ### Other
 - [grateful](https://github.com/Pakillo/grateful?s=09) - The goal of `grateful` is to make it very easy to cite the `R` packages used in any report or publication.
+- [`Shiny` from RStudio](https://shiny.rstudio.com/) - Get started with `Shiny`, an `R` package to build interactive web apps straight from `R`.
+- [Outstanding User Interfaces with `Shiny`](https://unleash-shiny.rinterface.com/index.html) - A book for experienced `Shiny` users who want to learn more about the underlying web technologies.

 ### Reference